Jscherbe/ulu/README.md

 - Update or add HTML version of documentation to global docs for the Ulu repository.
 Which is accessible via Git Pages here.
 - Update the list of links to each global docs child sites

+**Notes**

+- Configured using package's ulu.docs object API below
+    - `title` {String} Title for documentation of package
+    - `description` {String} Description to insert
+    - `includes` {Array} Local paths to parse
+    - `html` {Boolean} Generate HTML documentation (placed into the ulu documentation pages area, .md version is the local)
+    - `markdown` {Boolean} Generate Markdown Documentation
+    - `markdownFilename` {String} Name of generated markdown documentation (inserted into the package root directory)
+    - `syntax` {String} Syntax for documentation, determines which parser to use in ulu/create-docs package

 ## Resources

 ### Vue JS Guides